 Kind words about Sensations Magazine, and Messineo and his staff, have been shared by satisfied customers, each year of our operation.

-Here are some thoughts shared in writing by reviewers, supporters, and select past and present subscribers.
+Here are 40 thoughts shared in writing by reviewers, supporters, and select past and present subscribers: one or two per year since 1986, plus a review to start.
 Originals are in our archives:

 1. Richard F. Snow, Editor, American Heritage, on Sensations Magazine Issue 12, "The 100th Anniversary of Coney Island's Amusement Parks," Letter dated February 27, 1998